Audiology and Speech Language Pathology (ASLP)

 Inpatient Services

-The department plays a critical role in the acute care and rehabilitation teams at HSK Hospital by conducting inpatient bedside evaluations and therapy for individuals with acquired or developmental communication and swallowing disorders.
+The department plays a vital role in acute-care and rehabilitation settings at HSK Hospital, providing bedside evaluations and therapy for patients with acquired or developmental communication and swallowing disorders.

 • Stroke (CVA) – Aphasia, dysarthria, cognitive-linguistic deficits, dysphagia